 As a team of remote and distributed workers, we know that you don't always have access to a laptop or desktop computer, so we made sure to build out support for the most popular mobile devices!
 We offer support for joining Whereby rooms in both Android and iOS devices, however not all Whereby features are supported on all mobile devices, so we've detailed what you can do on each device below!
 Don't see the feature you're looking for?
 Tell us what we should develop next by writing to firstname.lastname@example.org

-On Android devices, you can use the Chrome browser to go directly to any Whereby rooms!
-Simply type the Room URL into your browser, and you'll join the meeting in our new Progressive Web App experience!
+On Android devices, you can use the Chrome browser to go directly to any Whereby rooms.
+Simply type the Room URL into your browser, and you'll join the meeting directly in the browser!